 Curator-led tour of The Cloisters, the Metropolitan Museum of Art’s exquisite medieval collection on the northern tip of Manhattan

-Charming small galleries, including The Frick Collection and the Neue Museum
+Charming small galleries, including The Frick Collection and The Neue Galerie

 Architectural walking tours of Midtown, Downtown, SoHo and Chelsea, featuring Beaux-Arts, Art Deco and Post-Modern masterpieces